 Hopefully, the message is getting out there that this is one of the worst health emergencies we have experienced in peacetime.
 This experience will impact all aspects of health and wellbeing (physical, mental and emotional health).
 There’s no getting away from the Coronavirus topic at the moment and our newsfeeds have a constant supply.

 It’s good to keep informed of any subject and you should try to obtain your information from good and reliable sources of information.
 The World Health Organisation WHO or Public Health England are good sources of information.

 It can feel like there are lots of things out of your control at the moment.
-However, there are so many things we can control and make conscious decisions that will positively impact on our health.
-Looking after our health (physical, mental and emotional) has never been so important and we find ourselves prioritising this above anything else.
+However, there are so many things we can control and make conscious decisions that will positively impact our health.
+Looking after our health (physical, mental, and emotional) has never been so important and we find ourselves prioritising this above anything else.